 As part of PDF’s public sharing goal, PDF may post information relating to the conference on the PDF website such as the conference notice or agenda.
 At minimum, a brief (200 word) lay summary must be provided after the conference.

 PDF recommends that those who are considering applying for this award or have questions regarding how to best include members of the Parkinson’s community to please contact PDF at email@example.com or call (212) 923-4700.
-Points of contact for this award are: Dr. Beth Vernaleo, Grants Manager and Dr. James Beck, PDF Director of Research Programs.
+Points of contact for this award are: Dr. Beth Vernaleo and Dr. James Beck.
 For general questions, you can also review our Application FAQ.

 The PDF PAIR Leadership Award fosters patient engagement in Parkinson’s research.
-The awards – available by invitation only – support scientists in their work to formally engage PDF Research Advocates in research.
+The awards, open for applications twice a year, support scientists in their work to formally engage PDF Research Advocates and other patient advocates (people with Parkinson's and care partners) their research.
+It is based on the PDF philosophy that when we bring together the two kinds of experts – the scientists who study PD and the individuals who live with it – we are likely to find answers more quickly.
 The award is an extension of PDF's Parkinson’s Advocates in Research (PAIR) program.

-Successful applicants should have a plan to formally engage one or more of PDF’s 200 trained Research Advocates.
+Successful applicants will have a plan to formally engage one or more of PDF’s more than 260 trained Research Advocates or other patient advocates (people with PD and care partners) in their project, in a way that goes beyond recruitment or trial participation.
 Engagement should be project-specific and applicants should demonstrate a pre-existing commitment to partnering with people with PD to improve research.